 Historically, divorces required one party to be at fault.
-This could have been criminal behavior, adultery, or abuse, for example.
-Now instead, all states, Minnesota included, operate under a “no fault” divorce system.
+Example “faults” included criminal behavior, adultery, or abuse.
+Now instead, Minnesota and all states use a “no fault” divorce system.

-As an aside, some states still require a separation period before divorcing.
-This is to give the parties time to think over the decision and possibly reconcile.
-Minnesota does not have a separation requirement.
+Some states still require a separation period before divorcing.
+States keep this to give the spouses time to think over the decision and possibly reconcile.
+However, Minnesota does not have a separation requirement.

 What is a No Fault Divorce and why does it matter?